 This broader definition should come as welcome news.
 Though today's students are "digital natives," they are not by the standards above considered to be digitally literate on their own.
 In fact, it is teachers doing what they do best — teaching students to think critically, evaluate and question the sources before them, and be creative with mediums and ideas — that make students digitally literate.
 Viewed in that light, teachers need not fear students who may outstrip them in terms of functional skills — they can learn from these students without fear of losing their leadership mantle because teachers are able to place that technology into the proper context for deep learning.

 11 Common Myths About Digital Literacy

-Given the common misconceptions about what digital is and why it matters for teachers, we interviewed a number of teachers across the United States about what they felt were the biggest misconceptions surrounding teacher and student digital literacy and classroom technology, while highlghting some real life applications of digital tools being used in classrooms across the country.
+We interviewed a number of teachers across the United States about what they felt were the biggest misconceptions surrounding teacher and student digital literacy and classroom technology.
+Here are their answers, along with while some real-life applications of digital tools being used in classrooms across the country.

 - Digitally literate teachers know everything

 - Digital literacy is a separate skill

 - Digital literacy is only about functionality

 - Handing over technology is all that matters